 There are a number of grants available to help you pay for college.
 Grants come from various sources, including the state and federal government, and the college itself.
 A grant is considered gift aid, which means it does not have to be repaid.
 Some types of federal grants are as follow:

 - Iraq & Afghanistan Service Grants

-- Subsidized loans are available for students that demonstrate financial need.
+- Subsidized loans are available to students who demonstrate financial need.
 While students are in college, the federal government pays the interest on the loans.
 Upon graduation, students must begin repaying the loan with interest.

 - Unsubsidized loans are available for all students.
-The difference between this loan and subsidized loan is the government does not pay the interest for students.
-Students have two options to meet their obligation — pay the interest while in college (the recommended option); or allow the interest to accrue while in college and begin repaying with principal after graduation (not recommended).
+The difference between this loan and subsidized loan is the government does not pay the interest for an unsubsidized loan.
+However, students have the option to pay the interest while in college (the recommended option); or allow the interest to accrue while in college, and then start paying back both the accrued and the principal after graduation (not recommended).

 - Parent Plus Loans are available to parents of undergraduate dependent students.
-Parents must pass a credit check to be eligible to receive these loans.
-Students whose parents do not qualify for Parent Plus Loans can become eligible for a additional subsidized loans.
+Parents are required to pass a credit check to qualify for these loans.
+If a parent cannot qualify for Parent Plus Loan because of poor credit, the student then becomes eligible for additional subsidized loans.

-These are part-time employment that gives students an opportunity to earn income.
-These jobs are available on campus and, in some cases, off-campus.
-Work-study jobs are not guaranteed, you must apply for these positions.
+Another source of financial aid is work-study.
+It is awarded as part of financial aid to part-time and full-time undergraduate who qualify.
+Work-study allows students them to gain valuable work experience and earn income at the same time.
+The jobs are available on campus and, in some cases, off-campus.
+Work-study jobs are not guaranteed; you must apply for these positions.

 Remember, going to college is quite expensive, but there are many sources of financial aid available to help you fund your education.
 The first step you must take to access any of these funds (with the exception of private scholarships) is complete the FAFSA.